-E-17 20 riders per hour per direction, less than 1.5% of the 1,347 A.M. peak hour trips estimated on Campus Point Drive.
+E- 20 riders per hour per direction, less than 1.5% of the 1,347 A.M. peak hour trips estimated on Campus Point Drive.
 Based on our experience with the Sorrento Valley COASTER Connection, plus adding the future frequent light rail connection on the Trolley, we estimate that the demand could be much higher than the proposed shuttle would accommodate.
 MTS would suggest larger, wheelchair-accessible vehicles, operating a minimum 15-minute headway throughout the day to match the frequencies on many area bus services and the (future) light rail.
-The UTC Transit Center may lack the capacity to accommodate the shuttle, and there are two stations on the Mid-Coast light rail extension that are closer to the project site: Voigt Drive and Executive Drive.
+E-17 The UTC Transit Center may lack the capacity to accommodate the shuttle, and there are two stations on the Mid-Coast light rail extension that are closer to the project site: Voigt Drive and Executive Drive.
 In anticipation that a better transfer alternative may exist, MTS recommends that the shuttle specification be adjusted, from "the University Towne Center Transit Center" to, "the UTC Transit Center area or another station along the Mid-Coast light rail extension, to be determined upon implementation in consultation with MTS."
-MTS has two overall concerns wi FT SEIR, APPENDIX C, SECTION 16 (TDM): th the Transportation Demand Management (TDM) section: implementation, and on-going maintenance of the TDM strategies; are voluntary to tenants and offer very few components that have where.
+E-1 MTS has two overall concerns wit FT SEIR, APPENDIX C, SECTION 16 (TDM): th the Transportation Demand Management (TDM) section: implementation, and on-going maintenance of the TDM strategies; are voluntary to tenants and offer very few components that have where.
 SEIR LANGUAGE MTS COMMENTS E-18 "The following TDM measures will be monitored for a period of five years following the occupancy of 75% of the project.
 A monitoring It is unclear what is to happen beyond the five year horizon.
 Do the applicant's responsibilities for TDM sunset?
-If not, how are their efforts monitored after five years, who monitors them, and what are the implications if they are not effective? report including a discussion of E-19 report including a discussion of TDM measures which have been implemented and a determination of the effectiveness of the combined TDM measures will be A key challenge with a specific trigger for advanced TDM strategies (such as the shuttle implementation) is, what occurs if and when the TDM goals are met?
+If not, how are their efforts monitored after five years, who monitors them, and what are the implications if they are not effective?
+E-19 report including a discussion of TDM measures which have been implemented and a determination of the effectiveness of the combined TDM measures will be A key challenge with a specific trigger for advanced TDM strategies (such as the shuttle implementation) is, what occurs if and when the TDM goals are met?
 Will the shuttle and other programs be suddenly eliminated, thereby shifting transit commuters back into cars?
-E-19 E-20 TDM measures which have been implemented and a determination of the effectiveness of the combined TDM measures will be prepared and provided to the City of San Diego each year for five years." (such as the shuttle implementation) is, what occurs if and when the TDM goals are met?
-Will the shuttle and other programs be suddenly eliminated, thereby shifting transit commuters back into cars?
+E-20 prepared and provided to the City of San Diego each year for five years."
 MTS recommends that the shuttle (and perhaps other TDM measures) be specified as an indefinite requirement of project occupancy.
-E-20 TDM measures which have been implemented and a determination of the effectiveness of the combined TDM measures will be prepared and provided to the City of San Diego each year for five years."
-"Carpool Association" "Coordinate and request tenants of the new buildings offer transit (such as the shuttle implementation) is, what occurs if and when the TDM goals are met?
-Will the shuttle and other programs be suddenly eliminated, thereby shifting transit commuters back into cars? • MTS recommends that the shuttle (and perhaps other TDM measures) TÖM measures which have been implemented and a determination of the effectiveness of the combined TDM measures will be prepared and provided to the City of San Diego each year for five years."
-"Carpool Association" "Coordinate and request tenants of (such as the shuttle implementation) is, what occurs if and when the TDM goals are met?
-Will the shuttle and other programs be suddenly eliminated, thereby shifting transit commuters back into cars?
-MTS recommends that the shuttle (and perhaps other TDM measures) be specified as an indefinite requirement of project occupancy.
-These measures all appear to be voluntary programs that tenants would opt-in to.
-The applicant's only requirement would be to suggest or request
+"Carpool Association" "Coordinate and request tenants of the new buildings offer transit These measures all appear to be voluntary programs that tenants would opt-in to.
+The applicant's only requirement would be to suggest or request participation, which is likely to limit efficacy.
+E-21 passes for their employees at a 25% discount."
+"Offer a bikeshare program to employees of tenants in the new buildings" "Encourage participation in the SANDAG iCommute program or equivalent" What is the reasoning behind the 25% discount that would be requested of project tenants to provide for transit passes?
+Since the applicant is not suggesting covering this cost as part of the project, MTS would recommend that passes be subsidized at the highest level possible to encourage participation.
+A higher level of discount, or even a fully subsidized pass, would result in a more successful program.
+E-22 "There will be an incentive program for carpool and off-peak travelers which may consist of a credit voucher to eat at the onsite restaurant or other incentives."
+The lack of specificity on incentives ("or other incentives") essentially relieves the applicant of any material requirement.

-Page Ms. Martha Blake, Environmental Planner, City of San Dieg December 30, 201
+Page 5 Ms. Martha Blake, Environmental Planner, City of San Diego December 30, 2016